The traveling salesman problem for lines, balls and planes: TSPN for lines in

-We construct the graph $G_{\L}$ for a set $\L$ of $n$ lines in $\RR^d$ shortly.
-Lemma~\ref{lem:line} below shows that the length of a minimum group Steiner tree in $G_{\L}$ is a constant-factor approximation for the minimum TSP tour for $\L$.
-In our case, the graph $G_{\L}$ has $O(n^3)$ vertices and the number of groups is $n$, so the $O(\log^2 n \log g)$-approximation~\cite{FKR04,GKR00} for the group Steiner tree problem on a graph with $n$ vertices and $g$ groups yields an $O(\log^3n)$-approximation for TSPN with $n$ lines in $\RR^d$.
+The key Lemma~\ref{lem:line} below shows that the length of a minimum group Steiner tree in $G_{\L}$ (the graph used by the algorithm) is a constant-factor approximation for the minimum TSP tour for $\L$.
+In our case, the graph $G_{\L}$ has $O(n^3)$ vertices and the number of groups is $n$, so the $O(\log^2 n \log g)$-approximation~\cite{FKR04,GKR00} for the group Steiner tree problem on a graph with $n$ vertices and $g$ groups yields an $O(\log^3n)$-approximation for TSPN for $n$ lines in $\RR^d$.

-\paragraph{Intuition.} A \emph{transversal} between two lines, $\ell_1$ and $\ell_2$, is a line segment $p_1p_2$ with $p_1\in \ell_1$ and $p_2\in \ell_2$.
-A \emph{minimum transversal} of two lines is one of minimum length; is known to be orthogonal to both lines, and if the two lines intersect, it is a segment of zero length (\ie, $p_1=p_2$).
+\paragraph{Construction of graph $G_{\L}$.} A \emph{transversal} between two lines, $\ell_i$ and $\ell_j$, is a line segment $t_{i,j}t_{j,i}$ with $t_{i,j}\in \ell_i$ and $t_{j,i}\in \ell_j$.
+A \emph{minimum transversal} of two lines is one of minimum length; it is orthogonal to both lines, and if the two lines intersect, it is a segment of zero length (\ie, $t_{i,j}=t_{j,i}$).
+A pair of skew lines admits a unique minimal transversal.